-They have also suspended rules on abatement and drawn down of NHS pensions that apply to certain retirees who return to work.
+They have also suspended rules on abatement and draw down of NHS pensions that apply to certain retirees who return to work.
 This is to allow skilled and experienced staff who have recently retired from the NHS to return to work, and also allow retired staff who have already returned to work to increase their commitments if required, without having their pension benefits suspended.

 Death in service cover

-In England the Government announced a life assurance scheme for frontline health and care staff during pandemic.
+In England the Government announced a life assurance scheme for frontline health and care staff during the pandemic.
 Families of eligible workers who die from coronavirus in the course of their frontline work will receive a £60,000 payment.
 This will be separate to the death in service benefits within the NHS pension scheme.
 Read our guidance on how the life assurance scheme works.

 Scotland announced that all staff affected by COVID-19 as a result of providing frontline treatment for COVID-19 patients will receive the full lump sum and survivor’s pension benefits available under the terms of the NHS pension scheme.
 This includes both permanent and fixed-term staff who are not members of the pension scheme, NHS bank and locum staff.
 Read more from Scottish Government.

 In Northern Ireland